 Bead drop box

 Portable retroreflectometer

+X-Ray Fluorescence Spectrometer

+Handheld retroreflectomer

+Handheld colorimeter

 1008.03 Sampling.

-ASTM D 1214, Sieve Analysis of Glass Spheres, Section 6.
+ASTM D 1214, Sieve Analysis of Glass Spheres, Section 6 and AASHTO R98 Determination of Size and Shape of Glass Beads Used in Traffic Markings by Means of Computerized Optical Method Section 11.1

 Paint, polyester, thermoplastic and epoxy size II beads.
 Obtain one representative sample of approximately 1 gallon (4 liters), or 1 quart (1 liter) by means of a 16 to 1 riffle sampler, from three bags, each from randomly selected racks, constituting a 44, 000 lb.
 (20,000 kg) shipment of 22 racks.
-From the 1 gallon (4 liter) or 1 quart (1 liter) sample, obtain an approximately 1.76 oz.
-(50 gram) test sample by means of a sand splitter.
+From the 1 gallon (4 liter) or 1 quart (1 liter) sample, obtain an appropriate test sample by means of a sand splitter.
 Use the test sample on an as-received basis, unless noticeably damp.

 Epoxy size I beads and Wet Reflective Optics.
 Obtain one representative sample of approximately 1 gallon (4 liters), or 1 quart (1 liter) by means of a 16 to 1 riffle sampler, from two bags, each from randomly selected racks, for each 10,000 lbs.
 (4500 kg) shipment of five racks.
-From the 1 gallon (4 liter) or 1 quart (1 liter) sample, obtain an approximately

-1.76 oz.
-(50 gram) test sample by means of a sand splitter.
+From the 1 gallon (4 liter) or 1 quart (1 liter) sample, obtain an appropriate test sample by means of a sand splitter.
 Use the test sample on an as- received basis, unless noticeably damp.

 1008.04 Sieve Analysis.